deprecated-packages/DoctrineMigrations/README.md

 ![CLI commands](cli-commands.png)

-And then you can run any command you need, e.g. migrate command:
+### Migrate changes to database

+If you want to migrate existing migration to your database, just run migrate commmand:

 ```sh
 php www/index.php migrations:migrate
 ```